 - New Users: Includes users who are new who have performed the first step of your funnel (at any point in the time period selected, e.g. funnel entry is not restricted to the day the user is new).
 This is the default behavior for a new user funnel.
 If you wish to change it this, see the bottom module section.

 You can also specify user property criteria for each event by clicking "+where" to the right of the user segment.
-Note: This will filter users based on what their user property values were at the time of entry into the funnel.

 The right panel in the Funnel Analysis chart control panel functions analogous to the right panel in an Event Segmentation chart.
 You can read more about how to compare user segments here.
 To learn more about changing "Users" to account-level reporting such as "Country" or "Company Name," click here.